image_classification.Metric#

 - class maite.protocols.image_classification.Metric(*args, **kwargs)[source]#

-A metric protocol for the image classification ML subproblem.
+A metric protocol for the image classification AI task.

 A metric in this sense is expected to measure the level of agreement between model predictions and ground-truth labels.